marteenmotun/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic lin
-Create a script that copies all the HTML file
-Create a script that copies all the HTML file
+Create a script that moves all files